JayMassey98/the-nether-refined/README.md

 ### Nether Wastes

+zombified_piglin
+* Reduced the weight of Magma Cube spawns from 2 to 0.
+* Increased the weight of Zoglin spawns from 0 to 2.
-* Reduced the weight of Zombified Piglin spawns from 100 to 50.
+* Reduced the weight of Piglin spawns from 15 to 0.
-* Increased the weight of Blaze spawns from 0 to 50.
+* Increased the weight of Blaze spawns from 0 to 15.

 ### Soul Sand Valley